openhab/openhab-addons/bundles/org.openhab.persistence.rrd4j/README.md

 The service automatically creates three default datasources with the properties below.

 There is no `.items` parameter for the default datasources.
-This means that any Item with an allocated strategy in the `rrd4j.persist` file is persisted using the default settingswith the only exception if the Item is explicitly listed in an `.items` property value of a datasource in the `rrd4j.cfg` file.
+This means that any Item with an allocated strategy in the `rrd4j.persist` file is persisted using one the default settings, unless the Item is explicitly listed in an `.items` property value of a datasource in the `rrd4j.cfg` file.

 #### default_numeric